 The number of online purchases is increasing at a rapid pace.
 Whether it is the convenience of having goods delivered to the door, or the freedom to shop around the clock while watching TV, buying things from websites is becoming part of everyday life.

-This is true of huge commercial websites, small niche sites, and even places like eBay where writing the description is down to the individual seller.
+These facts are true of huge commercial websites, small niche sites, and even places like eBay where writing the description is down to the individual seller.